mgwinst/compiler/README.md

-Compiler for a simple language
+Compiler for a simple language.